 The moral of this story: Be honest with your lender about where you’re receiving all funds for your down payment — they’ll likely find out anyway.

 What else should you know about down payment gifts?

 As previously mentioned, there’s a difference between receiving a down payment gift and a down payment loan.
 Buyers need to be clear with their mortgage lenders and confirm that the money received was gifted.
 A sudden infusion of cash without a traceable source will leave lenders suspicious and, perhaps, wary of completing the loan deal on their end.

-Plus, you should talk with your lender to make sure are reporting the gift properly to the IRS.
+Plus, you should talk with your lender to make sure you are reporting the gift properly to the IRS.
 The responsibility for this is on the borrower and gifter, as lenders are not required to report it.

 Ultimately, the cost of the down payment is only one expense to consider in the home-buying process.
 Homebuyers need to pay for closing costs, which include expenses like an appraisal, credit report, and underwriting fees.

 “Many people these days have a hard time coming up with $1,000 to become a homeowner,” Perito says.
 “I always ask them where they’ll be getting money for the inspection, moving costs, and other expenses.
 I suggest to all my buyers that they have at least $4,000 in the bank before they buy a house.”

 Down payment gifts can make it easier for homebuyers to afford a home